mrmierzejewski/ansible-bootstrap-ubuntu/README.md

 ## Prerequisites for DigitalOcean hosting

-We need to create admin user and assing him to sudoers group.
+Create admin user and assing this user to sudoers group.

 ```
 $ ansible-playbook user.yml --user root